AddressFinder/addressfinder-gravity-forms/README.md

-# Instructions for adding AddressFinder functionality to Gravity Forms.
+# Instructions for adding AddressFinder to Gravity Forms.

 AddressFinder provides an address autocomplete service which enables customers to search and select verified Australian and New Zealand addresses.